althonos/pyhmmer/README.md

   [`Bio.SearchIO.HmmerIO`](https://biopython.org/docs/dev/api/Bio.SearchIO.HmmerIO.html)
   is struggling on some sequences).
-- **efficient**: Using `pyhmmer` to launch `hmmsearch` on sequences and HMMs in disk storage is typically faster than directly using the `hmmsearch` binary (see the [Benchmarks section](#%EF%B8%8F-benchmarks)).
+- **efficient**: Using `pyhmmer` to launch `hmmsearch` on sequences and HMMs in disk storage is typically as fast as directly using the `hmmsearch` binary (see the [Benchmarks section](#%EF%B8%8F-benchmarks)).
   [`pyhmmer.hmmer.hmmsearch`](https://pyhmmer.readthedocs.io/en/stable/api/hmmer.html#hmmsearch)
-  uses a different parallelisation strategy compared to the `hmmsearch` binary from HMMER, which helps getting the most of multiple CPUs when annotating smaller sequence databases.
+  uses a different parallelisation strategy compared to the `hmmsearch` binary from HMMER, which can help getting the most of multiple CPUs when annotating smaller sequence databases.

 *This library is still a work-in-progress, and in an experimental stage,